Overview

 What does the coursework consist of?

-This program is a nine-month, cohort-based Master’s degree.
-It features innovative coursework in sustainable tourism practices, strategic management and quantitative analysis, communications and conflict management, eco-tourism and tourism marketing.
-Tourism courses are offered through intensive classroom learning experiences that emphasize interactive discussion with fellow cohort members, faculty and industry professionals from around the world.
+This Master’s degree can be completed in 9 months.
+It features innovative coursework in sustainable tourism practices, strategic management and quantitative analysis, communications and conflict management, eco-tourism, and tourism marketing.
+Tourism courses are offered through intensive classroom learning experiences that emphasize interactive discussion with fellow cohort members, faculty, and industry professionals from around the world.
 Upon completion of the coursework, students will receive a Master of Tourism Management from the Human Dimensions of Natural Resources Department.

 How is it delivered?